 How Much Compensation Can You Get for a Spinal Cord Injury?

-Spinal injuries can not only impact someone physically but also mentally as it can cause a lot of distress and even leave those having to change their entire lifestyle due to what has happened.
-If this has been caused due to negligence then you may want to speak with a Spinal Injury Claims Solicitors as you may be entitled to compensation.
+Spinal injuries can not only impact someone physically but also mentally, because it can cause a lot of distress and even leave those having to change their entire lifestyle as a result.
+If this has been caused due to negligence then you may want to speak with a Spinal Injury Claims Solicitor as you may be entitled to compensation.

 What Can Cause A Spinal Injury?

 Below you can see a few examples of the most common causes for spinal injuries:

 - Falls: If you land on your back or twist your upper body this can result in injury

 - RTA (Road Traffic Accidents): Almost half the new spinal cord injuries each year are as a direct result of motor vehicle accidents.